 Schneider Electric enforces brute force protection for EcoStruxure IT.
 You will be blocked from logging in to your account if you have entered a wrong password for more than 10 times from the same IP address.
 You will then receive instructions on how to unblock the IP address from EcoStruxure IT via email.

-Moreover, Schneider Electric enforces rate limits as well.
-If you attempt to log in 20 times per minute as the same user from the same location, regardless of having the correct credentials, the rate limit will come into effect.
+Schneider Electric enforces rate limits as well.
+If you attempt to log in 20 times per minute as the same user from the same location, regardless of having the correct credentials, the rate limit will apply.
 You will then only be able to make 10 attempts per minute.

 All requests coming from the gateway are signed using a unique private key created on installation and stored in the gateway, making it impossible to impersonate it.

 The EcoStruxure IT gateway features an auto-update functionality ensuring that the software security patching happens automatically and that the gateway is always up-to-date.
-The update will not cause any downtime, still ensuring monitoring while updating.
+During the update, the gateway continues to communicate sensor data and alarms to the cloud, minimizing downtime.

 The General Data Protection Regulation (“GDPR”) addresses the processing of personal data and the free movement of that data.
 Its goal is to strengthen the security and protection of personal data in the EU and to harmonize EU data protection law.
 This regulation sets out a number of data protection principles and requirements which must be adhered to when personal data is processed.

-EcoStruxure IT is GDPR-compliant.
+Schneider Electric is committed to complying with its obligations under the GDPR.
 Schneider Electric shares personal information with 3rd party data processors on a need-to-know basis.
-Learn more about what personal data is shared with subprocessors and subcontractors.

 Personal Data Handling and Storage